What You Should Know About This Degree

 - Am I eligible for this program?
 As advanced degrees, master’s programs typically have more stringent eligibility requirements than bachelor’s degree programs.
 This can include having an undergraduate degree or coursework in a particular area, meeting certain GPA thresholds, or having some professional experience.
 Before applying to a program, review their admissions requirements to confirm that you have the proper qualifications.

-- Is the program offered full- or part-time?
+- Is the program offered full-time or part-time?
 Since master’s programs tend to attract a more diverse group of students, scheduling for these types of degrees may be more flexible than for bachelor’s programs.
 Some master’s programs are designed for working professionals, with classes on evenings and weekends, while others follow a more traditional schedule, with classes during daytime hours.
 Be sure to find a program that works with your schedule and lifestyle.

 A key thing to pay attention to as you research programs is what their admissions requirements and deadlines are.
-You will likely need to provide undergraduate transcripts, essays, and letters of recommendation, and may also need to take standardized tests like the GRE or GMAT as part of the admissions process.
+You will likely need to provide undergraduate transcripts, essays, and letters of recommendation, and you may also need to take standardized tests like the GRE or GMAT as part of the admissions process.

 It’s also important to consider how you will finance your master’s degree.
 Research financial aid opportunities, including need-based student loans, scholarships, and assistantships.
 If you are employed, find out if your employer offers tuition reimbursement.